The Twelve-Year Sentence: The “Historical Origins” of Compulsory Schooling

 By the middle of the nineteenth century America had its first group of professional educationists.
 The principal figures in this close though informal body of professionals were a group led by Horace Mann of Massachusetts and including Henry Barnard of Connecticut, James G. Carter of Massachusetts, Caleb Mills of Indiana, and Samuel Lewis and Calvin Stowe of Ohio.
 The tireless efforts of these few men were instrumental in expanding the public school system, in establishing a compulsory system, and in gaining for themselves positions of power in its structure.
 One method used to achieve their goals was to establish a welter of interlocking educational organizations.
 One of the first was the American Lyceum, organized in 1826 by Josiah Holbrook to influence and dominate state and local boards of education.
 In 1827 the first Society for the Promotion of Public Schools was organized in Pennsylvania to engage in an extensive program of correspondence, pamphleteering, and press releases.
 Similar societies were formed in the early 1830s, featuring lectures, meetings, and legislative lobbying.
 Hundreds of such associations arose throughout the country, like the American Institute of Instruction, founded in New England in 1830.
 The annual meetings and papers of this institute served as a clearing house and discussion center for the educationist movement.

-Furthermore, the educationists published journals by the dozens, through which their theories and argument were disseminated to their followers.
+Furthermore, the educationists published journals by the dozens, through which their theories and arguments were disseminated to their followers.
 The leading publications were the American Journal of Education, and its successor, the American Annals of Education, the Common School Assistant (J. Orville Taylor, editor), the Connecticut Common School Journal (Henry Barnard, editor), and the Common School Journal (Horace Mann, editor).

 The most important single channel of educationist influence ran through high positions in the public school systems.
 Thus, Horace Mann, editor of the Common School Journal, became the first secretary of the Massachusetts Board of Education, and his annual reports during the 1840s served to promote the educationists’ “line.”
 Henry Barnard became secretary of the Connecticut Board of Education, Calvin Wiley became head of the public schools in North Carolina, Caleb Mills in Indiana, Samuel Lewis in Ohio, and so on.